ThomasKaiser/sbc-bench/results/reviews/Rock-4A-5.10-BSP.md

 Kernel 5.10.110 is not latest 5.10.168 LTS that was released on 2023-02-15.

-Please check https://endoflife.date/linux for details.
+See https://endoflife.date/linux for details.
 It is somewhat likely that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.
-Better upgrade to a supported version ASAP.

 But this version string doesn't matter since this is not an official LTS Linux from kernel.org.
 This device runs a Rockchip vendor/BSP kernel.